equinor/radix-public-site/public-site/docs/src/guides/environment-variables/index.md

 [Environment variables](../../references/reference-radix-config/#variables) can be configured in the [radixconfig.yaml](../../references/reference-radix-config/).
 Additionally Radix will add some environment variables prefixed with `RADIX_` and `RADIXOPERATOR_` - these prefixes should not be used for environment variables.

 Environment variables can be overridden in the Radix Console, excluding those marked with the `RADIX_` and `RADIXOPERATOR_` prefix.

+The value of an environment variable, changed to a new value in the Radix Console, will use this new value for all new deployments.
+To revert to the original value - edit it again, changing to its original value, specified in the `radixconfig.yaml`.

 ## Overriding environment variables in the Radix Console